gordonbanderson/silverstripe-elastica/docs/en/Configuration.md

 	- YourField2
   searchable_relationships:
     - Tags()
+  searchable_autocomplete:
+    - Title
 ```

 ##Index Invalidation
-In the case of an item indexed through a relationship, if that item changes the original items needs to be invalidated.
-This is a TODO, currently - the only current workaround is to reindex.
+In the case of an item indexed through a relationship, if that item changes the
+original items needs to be invalidated.
+This is a TODO, currently - the only
+current workaround is to reindex.